DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 - An end user cannot enter text containing elements that are common in technical texts, for example "Use the &lt;b&gt; tag to make text bold".

-- Request is intersected before they reach a controller action so you cannot handle them and render user-friendly error messages.
+- On a validation error, ASP.NET raises an responds with the default error page.
+Because of this, you cannot handle the error and display a user-friendly error message.

 Because of these reasons, the inbuilt request value checks are commonly disabled.
 You can do this using the `validateRequest` setting available in the `/system.web/pages` section of web.config: